SamBeekman/Professional-README-Generator/README.md

 ## Installation

-To use this generator, download the source files and type 'npm start' into the terminal in VS code and follow the prompts to create you README
+To use this generator, download the source files and type 'npm start' into the terminal in VS code and follow the prompts to create your README

 ## Usage